ppy/osu-wiki/news/2022/2022-10-15-new-featured-artist-gloryhammer.md

 ### Questlords of Inverness, Ride to the Galactic Fortress!

-Challenge yourself with [this marathon](https://osu.ppy.sh/beatmapsets/1630218) hosted by [iamtickrate](https://osu.ppy.sh/users/10772580)!
+Challenge yourself with [this marathon](https://osu.ppy.sh/beatmapsets/1630218) hosted by ::iamtickrate::{ user-id=10772580 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/311/Space%201992%20-%20Rise%20of%20the%20Chaos%20Wizards%2FGLORYHAMMER%20-%20Questlords%20of%20Inverness%2C%20Ride%20to%20the%20Galactic%20Fortress!.mp3" type="audio/mpeg">